DaveBenham/VenomModules/README.md

 - **Input set** ***(blue)*** - The input channels will be grouped together in order as a set, and then the set will be replicated at the output.

 ### POLY output
 All of the replicated channels are merged into the single polyphonic output.
-The poly output starts with all replications from input channel 1, followed by replications from input channel 2, etc. Detune spread for each input channel goes from low to high (unless the detune CV creates a negative spread)
+The order of the channels is dependent on the GRP button.
+Detune spread for each input channel goes from low to high (unless the detune CV creates a negative spread)

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.